Unsub Extender: a Python-based web application for visualizing Unsub data: Conclusion

 \subsection{Reception}

-Launched in May 2021, Unsub Extender has seen over 1,000 hits from 32 countries in its first three months.
-The majority of overall traffic has come from the United States, but the most recent month has seen a shift in traffic to a majority from outside the United States, with a large amount of usage from the UK.
-So far, feedback from users has been limited but positive.
+Launched in May 2021, Unsub Extender has seen over 2,000 hits from 37 countries.
+Direct feedback from users has been limited but positive.
+The majority of overall traffic has come from the United States, but recent months have seen a shift in traffic to a majority from outside the United States, with a large amount of usage from the UK.
+The site was named a 2022 winner of the RUSA ETS Best Emerging Technology Application (BETA) award by the ALA Reference and User Services Association, Emerging Technologies Section \citep{RUSA_ETS_BETA_Award} and the 2022 winner of the Innovation in Access to Engineering Information Award by the Engineering Libraries Division of the American Society for Engineering Education \citep{ASEE_ELD_Award}.

-Unsub and the team at OurResearch have been enthusiastic supporters of Unsub Extender, promoting the tool in a Tweet (Figure \ref{fig:unsubtweet}) and providing a link to the site directly from the Unsub Export tab itself.
-The author delivered a joint presentation with Unsub co-founder Heather Piwowar at NASIG 2021 \citep{NASIG} on case studies of how Unsub is used in real life, and it served as first announcement of Unsub Extender to the academic community.
+Unsub and the team at OurResearch have been enthusiastic supporters of Unsub Extender, promoting the tool in a Tweet \citep{Unsub_UE_tweet} and providing a link to the site directly from the Unsub Export tab itself.
+The author delivered a joint presentation with Unsub co-founder Heather Piwowar on case studies of how Unsub is used in real life \citep{NASIG}, and a detailed walk-through and live demonstration of the tool was given as part of a series of Unsub webinars \citep{UE_webinar}.